2018 FIFA World Cup: Draw

 The draw was held on 1 December 2017 at 18:00 MSK at the State Kremlin Palace in Moscow.
-The draw was conducted by former football player Gary Lineker and many celebrities helped with the draw such as Diego Maradona, Fabio Cannavaro, Cafu, Diego Forlán, Gordon Banks, Carles Puyol, Laurent Blanc and former Russian player Nikita Simonyan.
+The draw was conducted by former footballer Gary Lineker alongside Russian sports journalist Maria Komandnaya, with several well-known football personalities assisting, including Diego Maradona, Fabio Cannavaro, Cafu, Diego Forlán, Gordon Banks, Carles Puyol, Laurent Blanc, and former Russian player Nikita Simonyan.
 The 32 teams were drawn into eight groups of four, by selecting one team from each of the four ranked pots.

 For the draw, the teams were allocated to four pots based entirely on the FIFA World Rankings of October 2017.
 Pot one contained the hosts Russia (who were automatically assigned to position A1) and the best seven teams.
 Pot two contained the next best eight teams, and so on for pots three and four.
 This was different from previous draws, when only pot one was based on FIFA rankings while the remaining pots were based on geographical considerations.
 However, teams from the same confederation still were not drawn against each other for the group stage, except that two UEFA teams could be in each group.
 The pots for the draw are shown below.